 Make the bedroom a clean, EMF free and chemical-free sanctuary.
 Avoid having books, computers, modems, large furniture, curtains, and other dust-collecting items in your bedroom.
 If you do not have EMF sensitivity you can use a metal bed frame and an organic or natural wool mattress.
 If you have EMF sensitivity it is best to avoid using a metal bed frame, so a wood frame that can be tolerated is a better option.

-I store all of my clothing inside of my closet and any additional items are stored inside of large zipped bags that can easily be wiped down and stored away.
+I store all of my clothing inside of my closet and any additional items are stored inside of large zipped bags or hard plastic containers that can easily be wiped down and stored away.
 I use metal shelving units in my closet as well to organize other items.
 I do not have a dresser or other furniture in my bedroom, only my bed.

 Cleaning and Laundry

 Avoid all commercial cleaning products and detergents as they contain fragrances and other harsh chemicals.
 For cleaning, you can use hydrogen peroxide 3% in a spray bottle to neutralize odors and to clean grout and dirty floors.
 We dilute 2 cups of peroxide per one gallon of hot water to clean the floors.
 For dirty grout, we simply pour the hydrogen peroxide directly on the affected area and leave it for 15 minutes then scrub with a brush to remove dirt.
 White vinegar for cleaning and washing laundry can also be used if tolerated along with baking soda.
 For other cleaning and laundry detergent, options click here.